05 Oct Dr. Herbert Wilson

 He was an impressive man.
 He always wore a suit and tie.
 He loved higher education and classical music.
 He danced with his grandkids: “He moved with his joy, spread it around”.
 He was a humanitarian, always trying to advocate and educate for health, peace, and compassion.
 He lifted people up.
 He was a sort of anti-capitalist.
 He preached against “affluenza.”
 A job was not really for making money, it should be a way to help others.
 He took action in every way he could.

 He is survived by his wife of 75 years, Lilian, 6 children, Frances (Terry Mack), Paul (Ginger Wilson), Jocelyn (Richard Turner), Penelope Wilson (Mark Clark), Kathryn (Mark Hanlon), and Herbert Jr. (Janice Wilson), 14 grandchildren, and 13 great-grandchildren.
 A small family gathering was held on June 2nd; in attendance were his spouse, all his children, officiants from St. George’s and the United Church of Christ, and representatives from the Three Affiliated Tribes.

-There will be a funeral service once COVID-19 restrictions are lifted.
 In lieu of flowers, memorials may be sent to Bismarck’s St. George Episcopal Church or the United Church of Christ.
 During this time of quarantine, the family would appreciate cards, condolences, and memories to be addressed to Lilian Wilson at Missouri Slope Assisted Living, 2500 Valley View Avenue, apartment 102, Bismarck, ND 58501.